PoorHttp/PoorWSGI/doc/documentation.rst

 make response
 `````````````
-Response are the base class fore returning values.
-In fact, from other values
+Response is the base class for returning values.
+In fact, other values which are
-which are returned from request handlers are converted to Response object, via
+returned from request handlers are converted to a Response object via the
 make_response function.

 .. code:: python